mobilemancer/talks-Designing-Autonomous-AI-Agents/.demo/slides/6-MAF.md

 | OpenAI Assistants            | An agent that uses the OpenAI Assistants service.                                                 | Yes                                    | No                                    |
 | Any other ChatClient         | You can also use any other Microsoft.Extensions.AI.IChatClient implementation to create an agent. | Varies                                 | Varies                                |
 | ---------------------------- | ------------------------------------------------------------------------------------------------- | -------------------------------------- | ------------------------------------- |

----

-# Constructing an agent

-**Azure AI Foundry Models**

-An agent that uses any of the models deployed in the Azure AI Foundry Service as its backend.